top of page

 Solution

-To prevent this, the commodity market should become segmented and regionally based so that detrimental effects for the commodity would be restricted to a specific region (e.g., corn-east, corn-west, etc.).
+To prevent this, the commodity market should become segmented and regionally-based so that any detrimental effects that may occur would be restricted to that specific region (e.g., corn-east, corn-west, etc.).
+For example, if a serious drought occurs in a specific region, the price reflected in the commodity market would only affect that particular region of the world and not elsewhere that may produce the same commodity.

 bottom of page